JakobKlocker/Encrypted-Values/README.md

 Since the game needs the actual values to do arithmetic and logic operations on it these values will have to be decrypted, worked with and encrypted again.
 In this post I will explain how to find the decrypted values, using the gold value as an example.

 # Approaches
-There are two common approaches, one is to reverse the encryption/decryption function and apply it onto the encrypted value.<br>
+There are two common approaches, one is to reverse the encryption/decryption function and use that to decrypt the encrypted value which is stored on the heap.<br>
 The other one is to hook the place where the game is working with the decrypted values and edit/copy the content there.<br>
 We will be doing the second approach today, the first approach will be covered in a later post.